RuneSchool/RuneSchool.github.io/_posts/2024-4-11-runes-and-sounds.md

 ## IPA vowel chart

 The IPA vowel chart gives us a lay of the land in terms of where phonetic sounds live.
-We can use this as a map of sounds to mark out locations of phonemes.
+We can use this as a map of sounds to mark out locations of phonemes (ranges of valid pronunciations).

 Using the above table, we can assign the vowel runes to these rough territories.